Multiplicative strategies

 They also highlight several targeted discussion routines that create productive discourse in the classroom.

-The video below provides an explanation and example of the targeted discussion routine.
+The following video provides an explanation and example of the targeted discussion routine.

 Troubleshoot and revise